 What Does a Molecular Diagnostics Technologist Do?

-A molecular diagnostics technologist must be detail-oriented and possess good analytical thinking and problem-solving skills.
+A molecular diagnostics technologist must be detail-oriented and possess good logical thinking and problem-solving skills.
 They must also have good communication skills as they work on teams and must be able to share their findings clearly and accurately.
+MDTs play a vital role in patient care by analyzing samples that help diagnose diseases and guide treatment decisions.

 Where Do MDTs Work?

 MDTs can work in labs for a variety of employers.
-Some may work in academic laboratories, such as at a college or university, where they conduct research and may also teach.
+Some work in academic laboratories, such as a college or university, where they conduct research and may also teach.
 Others may work in hospitals or diagnostic labs where they receive samples and contribute to real-world diagnoses.
-And still others may work in corporate research, such as for companies that develop therapies and biological advancements.
+Others may work in corporate research, such as for companies that develop therapies and biological advancements.

 The Path to Becoming an MDT